maxlebedev/maleficer/README.md

     - currently the enemy move decision tree is one static thing. break up eventually
     - TargetInputEvent returns control to the player's Damage phase. otherwise enemies get a turn before player damage resolves
     - instead of a melee decision tree, we do melee damage via bump func

 # TODO

+## Core System
     - Save/Load
-    - All effects on the targeting entity should get their targets filled in if they haven't already
-        * But, only the non-static targets should get cleared, and we don't have a way to store that info
-    - effect application restrictions. (mutilate can't hit traps)
-    - spell mods (+1 range, +1 dmg pickups)
-    - In caves, NPCs shouldn't spawn too close to player
-    - break up Arch Concerns into open questions and arch docs
-    - Should all ranged animations happen simultaneously?
-        * animation queue?
     - sqlite db for storing current lvl value, rng seed for lvls, etc
-    - goblins should actually try to be at dist 4 to player
-        * when on cooldown BFS a position with dist 4, then move a step
-    - small chance of "named" scrolls with unique effects
-    - one-turn-per-square moving projectiles
-    - living flames move up to 2 squares to enemy
-        * want an animation for getting there
-        * if only moving 1 square can also attack
-        * if its 2 squares away, player moves into, flame overreaches
-    - an Ephemeral component for Crosshair, Area Effect type stuff
-    - add aoe into the spell power budget calculation
-    - when targeting, valid xhair area should be inicated by aoe
     - the ecs.remove syntax is awkward, but overwriting self.entities state inf ilter necessitates it for now
+    - callbacks are a violation of ECS. consider avoiding them somehow
     - lots of DRY in the NPC proc
-    - callbacks are a violation of ECS. consider avoiding them somehow
     - bresenham_ray should *really* be under test
+    - Should Position comps be immutable?
+        * If there is only one immutable Pos per XY,
+            + we can name them Positon24_49 and then
+            + getattr(cmp,f"Position{x}_{y}") in queries
+        * This does perhaps screw us if we just want to get the pos.
+            + Do we modify the query func to work on superclasses? can we?
     - 2x2 enemies
         * game currently assumes positions are one cell, pieces have one pos
         * If I have 2x2, then I can make snakes too
+    - break up Arch Concerns into open questions and arch docs
+    - All effects on the targeting entity should get their targets filled in if they haven't already
+        * But, only the non-static targets should get cleared, and we don't have a way to store that info
+    - effect application restrictions. (mutilate can't hit traps)
+    - an Ephemeral component for Crosshair, Area Effect type stuff
+## Game Mechanics/Balance
+    - spell mods (+1 range, +1 dmg pickups)
     - cooldown alternatives like damage taken, steps walked (lotta tracking)
     - spell burnout (ie how spammable a spell is)
         * using a spell accumulates one stack of burnout